gvwilson/thirdbit/_posts/2016/2016-06-21-in-that-dawn.md

   Nobody becomes a scientist in order to figure out how to increase the frequency resolution of a linear chirp filter.
 We become scientists because it's an adventure.
-Open science is still new enough&mdash;still open enough&mdash;that individuals can still feel that.
+Open science is still new enough–still open enough–that individuals can still feel that.
 And it's still small enough that you can look left and look right and recognize the faces you see, and recognize the same excitement on them that you feel yourself.